Baarrbb/inception/README.md

 #### Base image

-Secifies the base image for the Docker container.
+Specifies the base image for the Docker container.

 #### Install `php-fpm`, `curl` and `php-mysql`